Visa Traveler

 If the total expenditure of your UK trip is more than half of your savings or several times your monthly salary, your visa will be refused.
 It’s not realistic to exhaust all your savings on one trip to the UK.
 You would need to preserve at least half of your savings for emergencies.

 If your savings are low, your UK visa may be rejected due to insufficient funds.
-Taking chances and applying for your UK visa will lead to refusal and also affects all your future visa results.
+Taking chances and applying for your UK visa will lead to refusal and also affect all your future visa results.
 So, take a few months to build your savings first.

 It is not wise to spend more than 2 times your monthly income on your UK trip.
 If your monthly salary is low, wait until your monthly salary improves.
 Ask for a raise or take up a second job.
 But taking chances will only lead to refusal.